yawitzd/DSI-NYC-1/curriculum/week-09/4.1-hackathon/aws-flask-tutorial.md

 ## How to host your Flask app on Amazon amazonaws
 After you get your Flask app running locally, you can put it online.
 You can launch your Flask app on an AWS EC2 server.
-But you'll need to follow a few extra steps:
+But you'll need to follow a few extra steps: <br>

 1. Launch an AWS box that has Anaconda installed.
 [Here is a tutorial](https://docs.continuum.io/anaconda/amazon-aws) for how to do that.
 The free version is slow, but should be enough to run a simple application.
 2. Make sure to open HTTP port 80.
 This [stack overflow answer](http://stackoverflow.com/questions/5004159/opening-port-80-ec2-amazon-web-services) can help do that if you need.
 3. Change your ~/.ssh/config file to look like this, changing out HostName and the .pem file: